This post will show you how to make these easy wall shelves that swing out, providing ample wood storage for small spaces.

 Let me know if you try it out!

-Be sure to check out all of the below projects – all featuring builds that organize.
+Be sure to check out all of the below Build to Organize Projects.
 Enjoy all the inspiration!